SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ## Inputs

 ### `api-key`
 **Required** The API-key generated in the [DCP Admin app](https://admin.dataminer.services) as authentication for a certain DataMiner System.
 E.g. `'g597e77412e34297b827c2570a8fa2bc'`.
+For more information about creating a key can be found in the [Help](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.html)

 ### `solution-path`